 The internet traffic local news websites has never really been measured and talked about in a standard way.
 The website owners typically just communicate their own traffic stats when they reach a milestone or break a record or just for the sake of selling advertising and these stats are never verified by a third party.
-There’s also the issue that the tools used to determine traffic statistics vary from publisher to publisher and some tools, the default hosting web server logs for example, are generally accepted to be very unreliable.
-The generally more reliable tools to measure traffic include tools like Google Analytics, but these are still only available to the company using them.
+There’s also the issue that the tools used to determine traffic statistics vary from publisher to publisher and some tools, the default hosting web server logs for example, are very unreliable.
+The generally more reliable tools to measure traffic include tools like Google Analytics, but these are only available to the company using them.

 In a bid to just shed some light we’ve used a Google application called DoubleClick Ad Planner which provides traffic estimates to advertisers to help them plan their ad campaigns.
 The data are not 100% accurate of course but there are generally more accurate than other traffic estimation services like Alexa and Quantcast which focus more on the US for example.
 You can read more here and here to understand more how accurate the stats are.